 The Sweet Spot zone is between 85-97% of your FTP, think high zone 3 and low zone 4…

-This is called the Sweet Spot zone because it is smack dab in the middle of where you get the best bang for your buck in terms of return on training investment.
+This is called the Sweet Spot zone because it is smack dab in the middle of where you get the best bang for your buck in terms of return on training time invested.
 You can spend a lot of quality time here without building up undue fatigue which allows for greater repeatability and increased training stress over the course of a training block.
-Most importantly though, you can spend a lot less time in Sweet Spot compared to zone 2 training to get the same physiological improvements.
+Most importantly though, you can spend a lot less time in Sweet Spot compared to zone 2 training and get similar physiological improvements.
 Thought of another way, espresso and coffee have a similar caffeine content, but you need a lot less espresso to achieve the same caffeine buzz.

 Benefits of Sweet Spot Training